 Clojure vs Scala

-Developers should learn Clojure when building high-concurrency systems, data-intensive applications, or when leveraging existing Java or JavaScript ecosystems with a functional approach meets scala is widely used in the industry and worth learning.
+Developers should learn Clojure when building high-concurrency systems, data-intensive applications, or when leveraging existing Java or JavaScript ecosystems with a functional approach meets use scala when building scalable, concurrent applications that benefit from both object-oriented design and functional purity, such as in financial trading platforms or streaming data pipelines.
 Here's our take.

 Clojure